accuser/svelte-plausible-analytics/README.md

 ## Usage

-It is recommended to add your `<PlausibleAnalytics />` component to the root layout of your app.
+It is recommended to add the `<PlausibleAnalytics />` component to the root layout of your app.
 In most cases this will be `src/routes/+layout.svelte`.

 ```svelte
 <script>